 The process for electing a new Vice President or Regionally Elected Director shall be as follows:

 Section 7.
 Vacating of Offices and Appointment of Interim Officers.
 If an office is vacated by death, wrongdoing or neglect of duty (certified by a two-thirds vote of the Regional Board of Directors), or resignation then the Officers, in consultation with the Board of Directors, shall appoint an Interim Officer.
-The Interim Officer shall serve through the next Annual Meeting, at which time the vacated office shall be filled either by succession or election according to Article III above..
+The Interim Officer shall serve through the next Annual Meeting, at which time the vacated office shall be filled either by succession or election according to III above.
 Appointment as an Interim Officer shall not prejudice that person’s eligibility to be a candidate for that office at the next election.

 Section 8.
 Officers Meetings.
 Officers primarily shall conduct their business by email and telephone, but by mutual agreement they may meet as they determine doing so to be in the MAAR’s interests, such as during the AAR Annual Meeting or the MAAR Annual Meeting.
 At these meetings, three Officers shall constitute a quorum to conduct business.

 Section 1.
 Definition and Organization of Sections.
 Sections of the MAAR shall be defined by those fields, areas, or topics within the study of religion that are represented by the scholarship and teaching of the majority of MAAR members.
 This majority shall be determined by the number and types of paper proposals submitted for presentation at the Annual Meeting.
-The Board of Directors shall review Sections annually and determine whether the creation of a new Section, deletion of a current Section, or reorganization of Sections is appropriate, based on membership needs.
-Any member of the MAAR may submit to the President a request with justification for the creation of a new Section, which shall be considered by the Board of Directors.
+The Regional Board of Directors shall review Sections annually and determine whether the creation of a new Section, deletion of a current Section, or reorganization of Sections is appropriate, based on membership needs.
+Any member of the MAAR may submit to the President a request with justification for the creation of a new Section, which shall be considered by the Regional Board of Directors.

 Section 2.
 Duties of Section Chairs.
 Each Section Chair shall review the proposals submitted to his or her Section and create panels and paper sessions from those proposals for the Annual Meeting.
 He or she shall submit the panels and sessions to the Vice President/Program Chair by the deadline agreed upon by the Regional Board of Directors.
 Section Chairs shall be encouraged to cultivate participation in the MAAR by, for example, soliciting presiders and respondents for their sessions at the Annual Meeting.
 If a Section Chair does not arrange for presiders or respondents, he or she shall preside over his or her Section’s sessions.
 Section Chairs are also expected to attend the Regional Board of Directors meeting, which plans the next year’s conference and considers other business.
 Although Section Chairs are not part of the Regional Board of Directors, the input of Section Chairs is valuable to the work of the region.